networkservicemesh/site/content/docs/setup/QUICK-START.md

 ### Deploy the core Network Service Mesh components

-The core Network Service Mesh infrastructure is deployed with the following command.
+The core Network Service Mesh infrastructure is deployed with the following command:

 ```bash
 make k8s-infra-deploy